aSpring 2023 |

 Institut Français du Proche-Orient, Syria

-March 14 The Islamic Paradise Garden: Myths and Realities Laura E. Parodi
+The Islamic Paradise Garden: Myths and Realities

 Post-Doctoral Fellow, AKPIA@MIT